Rasta669/FuchaBins/README.md

 The **FuchaNft** contract is mainly tested on local blockchain environments and on testnets, the files(snapshots and img) were stored on **IPFS** and **Pinata**(in case our ipfs node goes down).

   **Issues encountered**
-* Theres has been an issue with **opnsea testnet goerli** not being able to fully upload the img fully, its believed to be an opensea testnet issue.
+* Theres has been an issue with **opensea testnet goerli** not being able to fully upload the img fully, its believed to be an opensea testnet issue.